 There was a time where Claudia Gadelha (15-3 MMA, 4-3 UFC) was right on the brink of glory, adoration, and championship gold.
-In her run through the world’s best at 115 pounds, the Brazilian grappler showed off a comprehensive boxing attack, near-unstoppable wrestling, and some of the best positional control in the UFC.
+In her run through the world’s best at 115 pounds, the Brazilian grappler showed off an improved boxing attack, near-unstoppable wrestling, and some of the best positional control among the women in the UFC.

 But after falling short in her title bid, and a subsequent loss to the ferocious contender Jessica Andrade, Gadelha’s stock plummeted with the public.

 These days, blanket narratives of lopsided losses and career-destroying cardio issues run rampant in any popular discussion of Gadelha.
-To espouse such beliefs is to ignore the content of those bouts, as well as her obvious progression and adjustments being made from fight to fight.
-Claudia Gadelha may just be the most skilled fighter all around in the entirety of women’s mixed martial arts.
-At 29 years old, Gadelha still has the time and ability to realize her championship aspirations.
+To espouse such beliefs is fair, but be careful not to ignore the content of those bouts, as well as her obvious progression and adjustments being made from fight to fight.
+Claudia Gadelha may just be one of the most skilled fighter all around in the entirety of women’s mixed martial arts.
+At 29 years old, Gadelha may still have the time and ability to realize her championship aspirations.

 This is Fighter of Interest, where underrated, under the radar, or underappreciated fighters from an upcoming event are brought to light.